wasm-tool/rollup-plugin-rust/README.md

     // Allows you to customize the behavior for loading the .wasm file, this is for advanced users only!
     importHook: function (path) { return JSON.stringify(path); },

+    // Allows you to define a custom path to wasm-pack.
+    // Use of a '~' prefix will be converted to `os.homedir()`
+    wasmPackPath: "~/.cargo/bin/wasm-pack"
 })
 ```